Chicago Erb’s Palsy & Brachial Plexus Injury Lawyers

 Was Your Child the Victim of a Birth Injury?

-Erb’s palsy is a form of brachial plexus palsy that leads to a weakness and possible paralysis of a newborn’s arm.
-Erb’s palsy is the result of a stretch injury to your baby’s brachial plexus, a network of nerves near the neck that connect to the nerves of the arm that control movement and feeling to the arm and hands.
+Erb’s palsy is a form of brachial plexus palsy that leads to weakness and possible paralysis of a newborn’s arm.
+Erb’s palsy is the result of a stretch injury to your baby’s brachial plexus, a network of nerves near the neck that connects to the nerves of the arm that control movement and feeling to the arm and hands.

 About the Condition

-Erb’s palsy is usually a birth injury, occurring at the time of a difficult child birth.
+Erb’s palsy is usually a birth injury, occurring at the time of a difficult childbirth.
 If a difficult birth causes your baby’s shoulder to become stuck on the mother’s pelvic bone, this is called shoulder dystocia.
-Shoulder dystocia can stretch, tear or rupture the nerves of the child’s brachial plexus.
+Shoulder dystocia can stretch, tear, or rupture the nerves of the child’s brachial plexus.

 Erb’s palsy can also be caused by medical malpractice.
 This can include excessive pulling on the shoulders during delivery, or when your newborn’s head and neck are pulled to the side to allow the shoulders to pass through your birth canal.

 Excessive stretching or tearing of the brachial plexus often causes:

 - A lack of muscle control in the upper limb

 Most often, a baby’s upper nerves are affected.
 Your child may be able to move his or her hand, but possibly not their arm.
 If both the upper and lower nerves are stretched, the condition is usually more severe than just Erb’s palsy.
 It is called “global” or total brachial plexus birth palsy.

 One or 2 of every 1,000 babies born suffer from Erb’s palsy and about 1 in 10 Erb’s palsy sufferers recover on their own.
 Most infants with this condition will regain feeling and movement in their injured arm.
 As a parent, you must carefully review the recovery process to ensure full functionality.